aesara-devs/aesara/doc/introduction.rst

 is like a programming language in the sense that you have to

 - declare variables ``a`` and ``b`` and give their types,
-- build expressions graphs using those variables,
+- build expression graphs using those variables,
 - compile the expression graphs into functions that can be used for computation.

 It is good to think of :func:`aesara.function` as the interface to a